sourcegraph/handbook/content/departments/cloud/index.md

 # Cloud Operations Team

-> NOTE: **Cloud means single-tenant dedicated instances managed by Sourcegraph** _(for example `mycompany.sourcegraph.com`)_.
+> [!NOTE] **Cloud means single-tenant dedicated instances managed by Sourcegraph** _(for example `mycompany.sourcegraph.com`)_.
 Sourcegraph Cloud should not be confused with Sourcegraph.com which holds public and open source code.
 The Cloud and managed instance should be considered synonyms within these handbook pages.

 The Cloud team is the special focus team reporting directly to CEO modeled on _“if AWS were to offer ‘Managed Sourcegraph’ like they do Elasticsearch, Redis, PostgreSQL, etc., how would they do it?”_ The team is responsible for maintaining existing [managed instances](https://docs.sourcegraph.com/admin/install/managed) and building the next generation of them.
 The Cloud team has no other responsibilities.